-Playroom open times
+Playroom opening times

-9.30am – 12.15pm and 1.45pm – 4pm
+Tuesday to Friday 9.30am – 12.15pm and 1.30pm – 4pm

-The aim of the Pre-admission Club is to give children a basic understanding of the Hospital and prepare them for their planned admission for surgery.
-The club is a fun and informative session for both children and their parents/families.
-Ben and Tara our hospital mascots invite children living within the Dublin area aged between 2-10 years to the club.
-The club is held once a month of a Saturday on the Day Ward for approximately 1 hour.
-There are 2 session 10.15am and 11.00am.Benefits of attending the Admission Club for Chil
+The aim of the Pre-Admission Club is to give children and their parents and families a basic understanding of CHI at Temple Street and prepare them for their planned admission for surgery.
+The club is structured as a fun and informative session.
+Ben and Tara our hospital mascots invite children aged between 2-10 years to the club.
+The club is held once a month of a Saturday on the Day Ward for approximately one hour.
+There are two sessions @ 9.30am and 10.15am

 Who is involved?

-Play Specialist, Staff Nurse, Theatre Nurse Manager & Escort Nurse.
-The Play Specialist talks briefly about the child hospital admission.
-Ben and Tara are used as visual aids.
-Hospital equipment is shown stethoscope, blood pressure machine, thermometer, weighing scales, name tag etc. The Staff Nurse takes the children’s temperature and blood pressure.
-They also answers question or concerns about the children’s admission.Theatre Nurse Manager gives a brief talk on theatre and shows them the theatre equipment.
-Answers question or concerns about the child’s surgery.
+A Play Specialist, Staff Nurse, the Theatre Nurse Manager and a Healthcare Assistant are involved in the Pre-Admission Club.
+The Play Specialist talks briefly about the child’s hospital admission.
+The Ben and Tara videos are used as visual aids.
+Hospital equipment such as a stethoscope, blood pressure machine, thermometer, weighing scale and name tags are shown to the children and the use of each is explained.
+The Staff Nurse takes the children’s temperature and blood pressure.
+The Staff Nurse also answers questions or concerns about the child’s admission and surgery.
+The Theatre Nurse Manager gives a brief talk on theatre and shows the children and their parents and families some equipment used in theatre.